FedML-AI/doc.fedml.ai/docs/deploy/quickstart.md

 # Quickstart

-This tutorial will guide you through the process of deploying a state-of-the-art model from TensorOpera AI Cloud to a decentralized serverless GPU cloud.
+This tutorial will guide you through the process of deploying a state-of-the-art model from TensorOpera AI Platform to a decentralized serverless GPU cloud.

 ### Choose a model from TensorOpera AI Model Marketplace